 Canada Should Be a Global Supplier of Choice

-Canada is losing out on an opportunity to grow oil production and account for more market share on the world stage due to false narratives surrounding the Canadian oil sands and the energy sector as a whole.
+Canada is losing out on an opportunity to grow oil production and account for more market share on the world stage partially due to false narratives surrounding the Canadian oil sands and the energy sector as a whole.
 This does not only hurt Canadian families, government revenues and our economy, but also the global effort towards a more sustainable future.

 Join Us Today!

-The ESG-related indexes above all point to one thing: that Canada should be a global supplier of choice for the raw materials and goods that fuel our global society whenever possible.
+The ESG-related indexes above all point to one thing: that Canada should be a global supplier of choice for the raw materials and goods that fuel global society whenever possible.

 Share this page to spread the word.